WMAF (Massachusetts): Establishment of WMAF

-Colonel Green also purchased a 500 watt transmitter, which was the highest power Western Electric offered at the time.
-In June 1923 a second broadcasting station, with the call letters WSAQ, was briefly licensed to the Round Hills Radio Corporation, using the 100 watt transmitter.
-However WSAQ's license was deleted just two months later, and subsequently both the 100 and 500 watt transmitters were licensed for use by WMAF.
+Colonel Green also purchased a 500-watt transmitter, which was the highest power Western Electric offered at the time.
+In June 1923 a second broadcasting station, with the call sign WSAQ, was briefly licensed to the Round Hills Radio Corporation, using the 100-watt transmitter.
+However WSAQ's license was deleted just two months later, and subsequently both the 100- and 500-watt transmitters were licensed for use by WMAF.